 On top of some technicalities, you should also mention how the writing style influences the reading experience and how it fits with the overall quality of the book.
 Is it an easy read?
 Should other readers have a dictionary nearby?
 Depending on the rating system you decide to use, you can also mention what star rating you would give the writing style.

 Throughout the review, don’t hesitate to use quotes from the book whenever you feel like they would support your ideas.

 Whether you focus on writing techniques, the light different characters are being put in or other details about how the book was written, quotes play an important role in making your work more credible.

 Use the quotes you saved with Basmo and sprinkle them throughout your book review wherever you feel they would bring value to your content.

-As I mentioned before, your opinion is extremely important within a book review.
+As I mentioned before, your opinion is extremely important in a book review, as opposed to a book report.
 Make sure to include any positive aspects you found while reading the book.

-All your likes should appear in your book review.
-Don’t hesitate to give praise where praise is due, whether you liked the way a character was built through the book, the action, the twists of simply the general theme of the novel.
+All your likes should appear in your review.
+Don’t hesitate to give praise where praise is due, whether you liked the way a character was built through the book, the action, the twists, or simply the general theme of the novel.

 Equally important are your dislikes.
 The process of learning how to review a book also consists of you becoming more opinionated about what you read.